Environmental Risk Factors for Developing an Addiction

 1. Family and Home Life

-Early childhood experiences can substantially influence addictive behavior.
+Early childhood experiences can lead addictive behavior.
 Family interactions and parental styles play a significant role, causing a person to either develop healthy outlets in a happy home or maladaptive hobbies in the face of adversity.
 Levels of parental supervision can also be instrumental in developing specific coping strategies.
 When a child grows up in a home with too little or too much supervision, it may increase the risk of partaking in risky behavior, such as alcohol use or dangerous driving.

 Risky environments might include family conflicts, stress and divorce.
 When a person grows up unable to healthily deal with the stressors of chaotic home life, they may turn to substances to cope.
 They may also be influenced by family members who misuse substances and normalize these unhealthy behaviors.